Dockless hire bike parking bays consultation

 Share Dockless hire bike parking bays consultation on Facebook Share Dockless hire bike parking bays consultation on Twitter Share Dockless hire bike parking bays consultation on Linkedin Email Dockless hire bike parking bays consultation link

-The Phase Three consultation is now closed, and the outcome of the consultation is detailed below.
+Phase 4 consultation is now closed, and the outcome of the consultation is detailed below.

-We have carefully considered all feedback received during the consultation and will be progressing with 61 of the proposed hire bike bays, including one amendment to a bay, under a permanent Traffic Management Order (TMO).
+We have carefully considered all feedback received during the consultation and will be progressing with 82 of the proposed hire bike bays, including two amendments to an existing bay, under a permanent Traffic Management Order (TMO).

 Next steps

-Works to deliver 61 Phase Three bays will take place from late September 2025.
-Delivery of the bays will be ordered by area and is expected to conclude in October 2025, barring any unforeseen circumstances.
+Works to deliver 82 Phase Four bays will take place from late February 2026.
+Delivery of the bays will be ordered by area and is expected to conclude in March 2026, barring any unforeseen circumstances.

 These dates will be worked to as closely as possible but may be subject to slight change.